 The Avant STAMP WS test measures speaking and writing proficiency levels based on the national proficiency guidelines.

 Education programs from secondary to college levels use the Avant STAMP WS test to award competency-based credits, to analyze testing data to improve curricula, and introduce appropriate professional development to improve proficiency outcomes.

 In addition, the Avant STAMP WS test helps students qualify for State and Global Seals of Biliteracy – credentials that celebrate and certify a person’s language proficiency in two or more languages.
 A Seal of Biliteracy can be used as a credential for academic and employment purposes.
 Avant STAMP language proficiency tests are available in 40 different languages.

 About Avant Assessment

 Co-founded in 2001 by David and Sheila Bong and Dr. Carl Falsgraf, Avant builds and delivers the STandards-based Measurement of Proficiency or STAMP, the world’s first online and adaptive four-skill language proficiency assessment.
-Avant assesses real-world proficiency by pairing innovative, computer-adaptive and artificial intelligence technologies with human scoring.
+Avant assesses real-world proficiency by pairing innovative, computer-adaptive technologies with human scoring.
 Avant’s assessments all align with national and state proficiency standards, including ACTFL’s proficiency guidelines.
 Each assessment is designed to inspire learners to grow and teachers to be more effective.
 For more information, visit avantassessment.com.

 Avant Assessment is a Family Company owned by its Managers, Employees, and the University of Oregon Foundation.